skleinbo/Ising/README.md

 This package implements Markov-chain-Monte-Carlo methods (MCMC) to study the equilibrium thermodynamic behavior of the Ising model on a square lattice.
 Currently it implements the classical Metropolis algorithm as well as Wolff's cluster algorithm.

 You'll find a source file with all the simulation routines and a notebook that ties them together into parametric studies, produces nice plots and so on.
-The notebook also includes a section called __"Live visualization"__.
-See below.
+Also included is a notebook for visualizing the dynamics See __"Live visualization"__ below.

 It is mainly intended for students of statistical physics learning about phase transitions and critical phenomena.